vhladiienko/awesome-game-production/readme.md

 - 🎓 [So, You Want To Be a Video Game Producer?](https://www.linkedin.com/pulse/so-you-want-video-game-producer-pauliina-tornqvist/) - The article explains what a video game producer does, their career path and title development, and the key skills required to become one.
 - 🎓 [So, You Want To Be a Video Game Producer?
 Part #2](https://www.linkedin.com/pulse/so-you-want-video-game-producer-part-2-pauliina-tornqvist/) - Focuses on the skillset of a video game producer, which includes project management methods and tools, communication and people skills, problem solving, technical skills, and a genuine interest in playing and knowing about video games.
 - 🎓 [So, You Want To Be a Video Game Producer?
 Part #3](https://www.linkedin.com/pulse/so-you-want-video-game-producer-part-3-pauliina-tornqvist/) - Provides five steps for landing a job as a video game producer, including identifying your realistic career level, optimizing your resume and cover letter, applying to multiple companies, preparing for interviews, and networking with recruiters.
+- 🎓 [Writing Good User Stories](https://www.easyagile.com/training/writing-good-user-stories.pdf) - A concise and easy to understand explanation of the user story and acceptance criteria concepts.
+Some theses might be arguable, but still worth bookmarking as a hands-on  (PDF).
+- [Basics of User Story Mapping](https://www.easyagile.com/training/introduction-to-user-story-mapping.pdf) - Same as above, a very concise and well explained user story mapping technique (PDF).
+- [Building an Agile User Story Map](https://www.easyagile.com/training/building-user-story-maps.pdf) - Hands-on guide to building a user story map (PDF).
+- 🤯 [AgileEVM – Earned Value Management in Scrum Projects](https://www.projectmanagement.com/content/attachments/itstratpm_080812105311.pdf) - Thesis (theoretical) on the AgileEVM - adaptation of the classic <a name="agile-evm" href="#evm">EVM</a>, that uses Scrum's key values.
+- 🤯 [Measuring Integrated Progress on Agile Software Development Projects](https://www.methodsandtools.com/archive/archive.php?id=61) - A little bit more practical article on how to actually calculate AgileEVM.

 ## 📺 Videos